robocomp/grasping/components/viriatoGraspingPyrep/README.md

 # Python ViriatoPyrep For Grasping

-This component is an modified copy of `viriatoPyrep` to test pose estimation and grasping with Viriato Gen3 arm using PyRep API.
+This component is an modified copy of `viriatoPyrep` to test pose estimation and grasping with Viriato Gen3 arm (found [here](https://drive.google.com/file/d/1LdIUQqYwtTQFxQGDMdpvBAWeBeTSJHTz/view?usp=sharing)) using PyRep API.

 **Note :** The component is under development.